PoNexiOFF/PoleftusInformation/patchnote.md

 * 🌍 /language [!language{choices: Français, English}] : Choose your language

+* 🧭 /inventory view [user] : View inventory of a user or your.

 ---

 ## 🛠 05/03/23 - v0.0.0 beta, third patchnote (devbuild)